samwell-ho/openpgp-ca/doc/src/bridging.md

 Scoping trust to remote organizations in this way formalizes the distinction between certifications within an organization and certifications of keys that are external to the organization.

+# Variation on bridging (unidirectional bridge)

+In some cases it may be preferrable, or simply sufficient, to set up only one half of the bridge configuration as described above.

+For example, the OpenPGP CA admin at `alpha.org` may decide to configure a bridge to the OpenPGP CA key at `beta.org`, but the reverse bridge from `beta.org` to `alpha.org` might not get set up.
+In such a setup, `alice@alpha.org` could easily authenticate `bob@beta.org`, but not the reverse.

+This is a normal and fully  supported use case - OpenPGP CA doesn't require bridges to be symmetrical.